 I used blue crabs for this Chili Crab recipe but mangrove (mud) crabs would also be perfect.

-- 3 pieces of crabs, washed and each cut into 2
+- 3 pieces crabs - washed and each cut into 2

 - 1 cup water